 Pitching lessons: Our dream contributors are active members of the Cosmo community and follow Cosmo on multiple social media channels.

 Good to know: This is on spec work.
-This means that you have to submit your completed story, not just the pitch of an idea.
-The good news is that once you’re on their roster of writers, you might get assignments easier.
+This means that you have to write articles first and submit your completed story, not just the pitch of an idea.
+The good news is that once you’re on their roster of writers, you might get assignments (and get paid!) easier.

 Pay: $1.75/word for a feature in the print publication (not confirmed on their website)